blofin/blofin-api-docs/index.md

 ### GET TPSL Order History

-Retrieve a list of all TP/SL orders under the current account in the last 3 months.
+Retrieve a list of all TP/SL orders under the current account.

 #### HTTP Request